tomatolog/manticore/docs/5_searching/expressions,_functions,_and_operators/miscellaneous_functions.rst

    technically feasible to implement additional re-ranking pass (or passes) on the master node, if needed.

-   If used with SphinxQL but not called from any UDFs, the result of PACKEDFACTORS() is simply formatted as plain text, which can be used to manually assess the ranking factors.
-Note that this feature is not currently supported by the Sphinx API.
+   If used with ManticoreQL but not called from any UDFs, the result of PACKEDFACTORS() is simply formatted as plain text, which can be used to manually assess the ranking factors.
+Note that this feature is not currently supported by the Manticore API.

 -  REMAP()
 -  REMAP(condition, expression, (cond1, cond2, …), (expr1, expr2, …))